.png)

 We all have the potential to connect.
 Sometimes our capacity to connect is impacted by our neurodiversity, early trauma, discrimination, racism, and distress, difficult attachment patterns and relationships, intergenerational trauma, and differences in mental and physical health and abilities.
 This can impair not just our ability to connect with others, but also to connect with our own healthy and creative core.
 As we all have an innate musicality (Trevarthen and Malloch 2000); [our heartbeat is a reminder that we have constant music happening within us]; MdC Music Therapy believes strongly in the capacity of music to restore this connection, which can empower our authentic musicality and creativity, help us to facilitate the shifts and changes we wish to make in our lives, and lead us to a better and more accepting understanding of ourselves and others.

-True connection cannot happen without recognising and acknowledging the barriers, power imbalances and differences, visible or invisible, that exist between us.
+True connection cannot happen without recognising and acknowledging the visible or invisible barriers, power imbalances and differences that exist between us.
 The historic and continued repercussions of slavery, colonialism and patriarchal systems affect all aspects of the therapy.
 Traditional therapies will have us distancing ourselves from these differences in order to remain “neutral” as therapists, however we do not believe this is practical or ethical.
 We must connect with the most painful and shameful parts of ourselves in order to model the same thing to our clients, and we believe this is the only way to form real, lasting, trusting connections.

 Whatever gender, sexuality, race, or nationality we identify with, we bring that into the therapy space and into the therapeutic relationship together with all the other parts of ourselves.
 We therefore propose that deep healing, connection and change is dependent on all of us, therapist and client alike, owning not just all the aspects of our personal identities and backgrounds, but also how we are shaped by the systems within which we were born and have developed and grown and importantly, how that manifests between us in the therapy space.

 We believe music AND therapy cannot be apolitical.
 Music is powerful and activating and must be respected as so, and therapy cannot be functional and effective if we only locate problems in the individual and their past and do not consider how policies and systems privilege or oppress us.
-We vow to be a space that feels welcoming, safe, non-judgmental and open to curiosity.
+We vow to be an evolving space that feels welcoming, safe, non-judgmental, culturally aware and humble, and open to curiosity.

 We believe that all human beings have a responsibility to advocate for social justice and change.
 As therapists who hold the power to influence and speak directly to our clients’ states of mind, we have an even greater responsibility not to perpetuate harmful biases and oppressive practices.
 MdC Music Therapy vows to do the hard work needed for the ongoing fight for change.